imEnjayy/imEnjayy.github.io-wheel/README.md

             }
         }

-        // Function to save the wheel to localStorage function saveWheel() {
+        // Function to save the wheel
+        function saveWheel() {
             const wheelName = prompt('Enter a name for this wheel:');
             if (wheelName) {